- Arts and Design

 Tips for Photographing Birds on the Wing

-There is a reason why birdwatching is an ever growing popular outdoor hobby: birds are magnificent animals and wonderful to watch.
-Some species can be difficult to find and spot, and it's even more difficult to capture them on film.
-Learning how to photograph birds in flight is an essential skill for an outdoor enthusiast or a wildlife photographer.
-Fortunately, with current technology it's getting more accessible.
+Some species can be difficult to find and spot, and it's even trickier to capture them on film.
+Learning how to photograph birds in flight is an essential skill for an outdoor enthusiast wildlife photographer.
+Luckily, with today's modern cameras it's getting more accessible.

-This article focuses on how to photograph birds in flight.
+This article focuses on how to photograph birds mid-flight.
 We'll talk about the proper technique to catch them on film, and the adjustments you might need to make in order to successfully capture the shots that you want.
-We'll also touch on some items you might find useful if you want to get more into bird photography, and the best equipment and bird photography cameras for the job.
+We'll also touch on some items you might find useful, and the best equipment and bird photography cameras for the job.
 Let's begin!

 - Get as close as you (safely) can:

-One note: getting close doesn't mean trampling all over their habitat or messing with their nests.
+A caveat: getting close doesn't mean trampling all over their habitat or messing with their nests.
 Be careful not to harm the animals or the surrounding environment in any way.
-And do not litter, leave it cleaner than you left!
+Try not to disturb them.
+And leave that habitat cleaner than you found it.

 - Auto focus is your friend: